The Red Poppy: Original version (1927)

 The original version of The Red Poppy was choreographed by Lev Lashchiline (1st and 3rd Acts) and Vasily Tikhomirov (2nd Act).
 The first performance was on 14 June 1927 in the Bolshoi Theatre (which at the time under Soviet rule had been renamed "First People's State Theatre for Opera and Ballet").
 The orchestra was led by Yuri Fayer.
 The ballet's 100th performance in Moscow occurred on 23 December 1928.

 This production was staged in 1928 and 1930 in Sverdlovsk, and in 1928, 1949, and 1958 in Saratov.
-The Leningradsky Theatre of opera and ballet staged the ballet in 1929 in Leningrad, adding several dances to the production.
+The Leningradsky Theatre of Opera and Ballet staged the ballet in 1929 in Leningrad, adding several dances to the production.
 The original version was performed in 1941 and 1950 in Gorky; in 1946 in Baku by the Azerbaijan State Academic Opera and Ballet Theatre; and in 1949 and 1958 by the Kirov Ballet.

-In 1943, the Ballet Russe de Monte-Carlo staged a one-act version of the ballet in the Public Music Hall, Cleveland, Ohio.
+In 1943, the Ballet Russe de Monte-Carlo staged a one-act version of the ballet in the Public Music Hall in Cleveland, Ohio.
 Premiering on October 9, 1943, the production was staged by Igor Schwezoff, with decor by Boris Aronson.
 Since World War II was being fought at the time, with the Soviets and Americans allied, the villain Li-Chan-Fou was changed to a Japanese bar owner.
 The group of Soviet sailors now included British and Americans as well.